How to bet on College Football Championship Week: Best sportsbook apps, promos

 Here's how to bet on Alabama vs. Georgia, Indiana vs. Ohio State, BYU vs. Texas Tech

-There are also plenty of other college football betting options on Saturday, with notable Championship Week college football lines including No. 3 Georgia (-2.5, 47.5) vs. No. 9 Alabama in the SEC Championship Game, and No. 4 Texas Tech (-13.5, 50.5) vs. No. 11 BYU in the Big 12 Championship Game.
-In the ACC title game, Virginia is a 3.5-point favorite against the Duke Blue Devils.
+There are also plenty of other college football betting options on Saturday, with notable Championship Week college football lines including No. 3 Georgia (-2.5, 48.5) vs. No. 9 Alabama in the SEC Championship Game, and No. 4 Texas Tech (-12.5, 49.5) vs. No. 11 BYU in the Big 12 Championship Game.
+In the ACC title game, Virginia is a 4-point favorite against the Duke Blue Devils.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Championship Week in college football, you can read more below, along with picks for some of the biggest games.

 Sportsbook offers